Up to 12 weeks

-Following your initial assessment appointment by phone or at the abortion service, you'll either:
+Following your initial assessment appointment, you'll either:

 - be asked to collect your medication from a clinic or hospital

 - be asked to come to the clinic to take your first set of medication

 You'll be given a medication called mifepristone to take first.
 It blocks the hormone that makes the lining of the uterus (womb) suitable for the fertilised egg.

 After taking the first pill, you'll normally be able to continue your everyday activities.
 In certain circumstances you may be asked to attend a clinic or hospital where you can be monitored by medical staff while taking the medication.

 24-48 hours after taking mifepristone, you'll take the second medication.
 The second pill is called misoprostol and it's usually placed under the tongue, between the cheek and gums, or inserted vaginally.
 Your healthcare professional will advise you exactly when and how to take misoprostol.

 Misoprostol causes the lining of the uterus (womb) to break down and pass through the vagina along with the embryo and blood.

 This usually happens 4 to 6 hours after taking misoprostol.
 This part of the process can be a bit like a very heavy period.
 It can be painful, but painkillers can be taken and are provided by the abortion service.

 Both mifepristone and misoprostol can make you feel quite sick.
 They can also cause diarrhoea.
 You may be provided with anti-emetics (anti-sickness tablets) by the abortion service.